Frequently Asked Questions

 They most certainly can.
 Airflow problems can sometimes be attributed due to a dirty filter, coil, and/or blower which results in reduced air flow passing through the air handler.
 This causes the air to die off in the outer branches of the duct system.

 The duct work sometimes can come loose and a minor reattachment repair will solve the problem.
-If the issue is a “duct design” problem Air-O Services should be called in to troubleshoot the situation.
+If the issue is a “duct design” problem Air-O Service should be called in to troubleshoot the situation.
 Solutions can range from some simple air balancing to replacement of ducts to advanced climate control systems such as a zone system.

 My propane gas furnace is blowing cold air, what should check?